 Having more people using the software than you have licenses for is a common problem.
 In many organizations, this only comes to light when they are audited by their software vendor.
 By then it is too late and they end up with an unexpected true-up bill and also, potentially, a non-compliance fine.

-It would be better if both the issue and reharvesting of licenses was controlled from the outset to ensure non-compliance does not happen.
-A corporate app store will ensure that a license is only issued to a person requesting if you have one available, at a stroke preventing non-compliance.
+It would be better if both the issue and re-harvesting of licenses was controlled from the outset to ensure non-compliance does not happen.
+A corporate app store will ensure that a license is only issued to a person requesting if you have one available, which will prevent non-compliance of under-licensing.

 Similarly, you will have many licenses out there that are now not being utilized.
 An app store will enable you to automatically reclaim these unused licenses, allowing them to be recycled and avoiding the need for need for new purchases.